 The Haunt – 2070 Waldorf Street, Walker, Michigan 49544

-Rated as one of Michigan’s best attractions The Haunt is open Thursday, Friday, Saturday, and Sunday nights from October 4th through November 2nd plus the 23rd, 28th, 29th, and 30th.
+Rated as one of Michigan’s best attractions The Haunt is open Thursday, Friday, Saturday, and Sunday nights starting October 9th.
 Doors open at 7 pm.
-Tickets are $20.
 The Haunt is a terror filled 20,000 square foot compound of fear.
-Open for more than 13 years it expects to make you scream.
+Open for more than 15 years it expects to make you scream.
 This is a Funtober Favorite 100 and one of the top 100 most popular haunt attractions in the country.

 Forest of Fear – 8758 Patterson Avenue SE, Caledonia, Michigan 49316

-The Kentwood Jaycee’s Forest of Fear is open on Thursday, Friday, Saturday, and Sunday from October 4th through the 31st plus November 1st and 2nd.
-Doors open at 7:30 pm.
-Tickets are $13.
+The Kentwood Jaycee’s Forest of Fear opens on Friday, October 2nd.
+Doors open at dusk.
+Tickets are $15.